Credit Card Calculator

 How It Works

-Credit cards calculate interest daily using the Daily Periodic Rate: DPR = APR / 365.
-Each day, interest = Current Balance x DPR is added to what you owe.
-At the end of the billing cycle (typically 30 days), accumulated interest becomes part of the balance.
-When you make a payment, it first covers any fees, then accumulated interest, then reduces principal.
-Minimum payments are typically the greater of $25 or 1-2% of the current balance — and since the minimum decreases as the balance decreases, you end up in a trap where almost no principal is being reduced.
+Credit cards calculate interest daily using the Daily Periodic Rate: DPR = APR divided by 365.
+Each day, interest equals the current balance multiplied by the DPR.
+At the end of each billing cycle, accumulated interest is added to the balance.
+Payments cover fees first, then accumulated interest, then reduce principal last.
+Minimum payments are typically the greater of $25 or 1-2% of the current balance — and because the minimum decreases as the balance decreases, almost no principal is reduced in the early months.
 Example: $5,000 balance at 22% APR.
-Monthly interest in month 1: $5,000 x (0.22/12) = $91.67.
-Minimum payment (2% of balance): $100.
-Principal reduced: $100 - $91.67 = $8.33.
-At this rate, the balance decreases by less than $10 in the first month — illustrating why minimum-only repayment takes decades.
+Monthly interest in month one = $5,000 x (0.22 divided by 12) = $91.67.
+Minimum payment at 2% = $100.
+Principal reduced = $100 minus $91.67 = $8.33.
+At this rate, years pass with barely any balance reduction.
+Switching to a fixed $200 payment: month one interest = $91.67, principal = $108.33, new balance = $4,891.67.
+This approach clears the debt in 32 months with $1,275 in total interest instead of $9,000-plus — a transformation in outcome from a $100 change in monthly payment.

 Tips & Best Practices

-- ✓The debt snowball method: pay minimums on all cards, then target the smallest balance first regardless of rate.
-This provides psychological momentum through quick wins and is more effective for many people despite costing slightly more in interest.
+- ✓The debt snowball method targets the smallest balance first regardless of interest rate.
+This provides psychological momentum through rapid early wins and is more effective for many people despite costing slightly more in total interest.
+Research consistently shows that motivation and follow-through outperform mathematical optimality for most debt repayment journeys.

-- ✓Automating payments: set up auto-pay for at least the minimum to protect your credit score — a single 30-day late payment can drop your credit score by 80-100 points and trigger a penalty APR of 29.99%+.
+- ✓Automate payments to protect your credit score: a single 30-day late payment can drop your credit score by 80-100 points and trigger a penalty APR of 29.99% or higher on future balances.
+Set auto-pay for at least the minimum on every account, then make additional manual payments as your strategy dictates.

-- ✓Credit utilisation: keeping balances below 30% of your credit limit (ideally below 10%) has a major positive impact on your credit score.
-Paying down credit card debt is one of the fastest ways to improve your score.
+- ✓Credit utilisation is the second-biggest factor in your credit score: keeping balances below 30% of your credit limit (ideally below 10%) significantly improves your score.
+Paying down credit card debt is one of the fastest ways to boost your credit score, which then reduces interest rates on future borrowing.

-- ✓Lump-sum extra payments: applying a tax refund, bonus, or other windfall directly to credit card principal saves guaranteed, risk-free interest equal to your APR — a $1,000 extra payment on a 22% APR card is equivalent to earning 22% risk-free on that $1,000.
+- ✓Lump-sum windfall strategy: applying a tax refund, annual bonus, or other windfall directly to credit card principal generates a guaranteed risk-free return equal to your APR.
+A $1,000 extra payment on a 22% APR card is the financial equivalent of earning 22% risk-free on that $1,000 — no investment reliably matches that.

 Who Uses This Calculator

-People carrying credit card balances use the payoff calculator to confront the full cost of their debt and build a concrete payoff plan with a specific date they can commit to — the shift from abstract debt to a clear payoff timeline is a powerful psychological motivator.
-Financial counsellors and credit advisors use credit card calculators with clients to demonstrate the impact of different payment amounts and strategies, creating personalised payoff schedules that form the basis of debt management plans.
-People considering balance transfer offers use the calculator to verify that the transfer fee savings exceed the interest savings, accounting for the length of the promotional period.
-Couples doing joint financial planning use it to model credit card debt elimination as part of a broader wealth-building plan that includes increasing retirement contributions after the debt is cleared.
-Personal finance bloggers and educators use credit card calculators to create concrete examples that illustrate the real-world cost of carrying consumer debt.
-Banks and credit counselling agencies use similar calculations in mandated credit counselling for people entering debt management programmes.
+People carrying credit card balances across the USA, Canada, UK, and Australia use the payoff calculator to confront the full cost of their debt and build a concrete payoff plan with a specific debt-free date — the psychological shift from abstract debt to a clear timeline is consistently described as a turning point in personal finance behaviour.
+Financial counsellors and credit advisors create personalised payoff schedules for clients during debt management consultations, often using the before-and-after comparison to provide genuine motivation.
+People considering balance transfer offers verify that the transfer fee savings exceed the interest savings over the promotional period — the numbers do not always favour the transfer, and the calculator makes that clear.
+Couples doing joint financial planning use it to model credit card debt elimination as part of a broader wealth-building plan, calculating how much sooner retirement savings can be maximised once high-rate debt is cleared.
+Personal finance educators and bloggers use credit card payoff calculations to create concrete examples that illustrate the real-world cost of consumer debt to their audiences.

 Optimised for: USA · Canada · UK · Australia · Calculations run in your browser · No data stored